-Having flown Singapore Airlines A380 in all classes, including the famous and headline grabbing Suites, I was curious to see how the A350 Business Class compared.
+Having flown Singapore Airlines A380 in all classes, including the famous and headline grabbing Suites, as well as the Emirates and Etihad A380, I was curious to see how the A350 Business Class compared.
 On the occasion of a Singapore-San Francisco flight, I took the opportunity to enjoy the recent direct service from Singapore Airlines.

 Check-in and Business Class Lounge in Singapore

 Check in for long haul flights with Singapore Airlines happens at Terminal 3 whereas the regional flights with Silk Air take off from Terminal 2 at Changi Airport.
 The Business Class doors used to be the first one at Terminal 3, but it is now door no.5.
 Once you are dropped off from the taxi the check in counters are right in front of the entrance.
 Business Class passengers and PPS Class members can check in at those counters.

 There is almost never a queue for check in.
 In the six years that I’ve flown Singapore Airlines and checked in through Business Class, I have never waited at all, making the check in experience the most efficient I have ever had.
 In addition to that, Immigration is right at the end of the check in counters, and the escalators leading to the lounge on the first floor is at the other side of Immigration.
 One can get off the taxi at Departures and be in the lounge in less than 10min, providing the fastest and most contactless airport experience.
 There is a reason why Changi Airport wins the Best Airport in the World Award year after year.